The Stress of Moving – Help Is on The Way

 The experts at Cord Moving and Storage and Company advise remembering why you made the decision.
 Perhaps you’re moving to a bigger house, or to a beautiful area, nearer friends and family.
 Remind yourself why it will be worth all the effort you are putting in.

 Besides hiring the PROS at Cord Moving to move you there are some simple breathing exercises that can help you feel calmer.
 Find a quiet corner, and sit, stand or lie down.
 Breathe in deeply through your nose for a count of five, then slowly exhale for five.
 Do this for up to five minutes, clearing your mind and focusing on feeling calm and revived.

 The important thing to remember is that it’s normal to feel overwhelmed.
 Moving is listed as a major life stressor for a good reason.
-Be kind to yourself and realise that sleepless nights and worry before and after a move are normal.
-Accept all help offered: it’s not a slight on your organising capabilities.
-And if folk offer to help, give them something concrete to do; a proper task that you can cross off your list and then call Cord Moving and Storage Company (800) 873-2673.
+Be kind to yourself and realize that sleepless nights and worry before and after a move are normal.
+Accept all help offered: it’s not a slight on your organizing capabilities.
+And if folks offer to help, give them something concrete to do; a proper task that you can cross off your list and then call Cord Moving and Storage Company (800) 873-2673.